potatokingz/pyrat/README.md

 ## Credits

 This project is a synthesis of concepts and features found in various open-source Python RATs, including but not limited to PySilon.
 Full credit is given to the original developers and contributors of those projects.

+## Donate

+This project is entirely user-funded.
+Please donate at https://potatoking.net/donate!
+Thank you!